bmerrill42/lib42/README.md

 as static as stipulated in the Norm.
 -   You must pay attention to your types and wisely use the casts when needed, especially

-when a void\* type is involved.
+when a void&#42; type is involved.
 Generally speaking, avoid implicit casts.
 Example:

     char *str;